 Not looking at all of that, it still is a complete entertainment package, with action, drama and some great decent laughs on its way to become a franchise I surmise.
 Recommended!

-The humour is brilliant.
-What do you expect when the likes of Jason Bateman and Jason Sudeikis steer comedy together with their brilliant comic timing?
-Charlie Day beams you up with his clumsiness and keeps the humour alive.
+The humour stays brilliant nevertheless.
+What do you expect when the likes of Jason Bateman and Jason Sudeikis are there to steer comedy together with their amazing comic timing?
+Charlie Day beams you up with his clumsiness keeping the comedy alive.
 All of them are really funny.
 What makes Bateman unique is that he is the only sane person in the group trying to jack-hammer some sense into his moronic buddies whilst Jason and Charlie keep driving into the inane all the time.

-The story was a bit predictable as we knew things had to go kaput since the franchise is all about that.
-However, dope comic timing of actors saved the flick from being an average comedy.
+The story is a bit annoying at times, when it keeps going up and down the good guy – bad guy dunes.
+It becomes predictable as we knew things had to go kaput since the franchise is all about that.
+However, in the end it is nothing but the dope comic timing of its actors that makes it a decent watch.

 Oh!
 And yeah!
 There is Mike 😉 Breaking Bad fans will be thrilled.
-But alas it is kind of a cameo!
+It is kind of a cameo.

 Go for this one.
 Hysterical stuff!